Courses & Activities

 - Factors that influence selection of marine sponges as refuges – Ben Baumgartner, David Graber, Robert Lerch, and Melissa Zehr

 - Determining the significance of variables that affect biodiversity among Rhizophora mangle island systems – Chelsea Frederick, Caleb Hochstetler, & Jacob Nofziger

 Each Mayterm 2-3 Goshen Biology students are selected to join the Mayterm marine biology course as Research Assistants.
 Research Assistants develop an independent research project, which they implement during the 3-week course.

 In 2009-10, Camry Hess, Alex Caskey, and Ross Weaver examined the effects of sea turtle grazing on fish behavior using artificial clipping of Thalassia testudinum.
 In 2011-12, Mike Zehr and Greg Thiessen examined the diversity and density of nudibranch species as a a function of various habitat attributes including the density of seagrasses.
-If you are a current student and have interest in returning to FL for research, please contact Dr. Sensenig (email@example.com).
+In 2012-13, Caleb Hochstetler and Chelsea Frederick studied mangrove ecology in the bight.
+If you are a current student and have interest in returning to FL for research, please contact Dr. Sensenig (firstname.lastname@example.org).

 Marine Biology Internship Program

 Each summer the biology department awards two students with the Marine Biology Internship.
 Students live and work at the J.N.
 Roth Marine Biology station for 4-6 weeks, where they are supervised by professors and researchers from Old Dominion University.
 Dr. Mark Butler (ODU) and his graduate students have been researching at the J.N.
 Roth Marine station for several years studying Panulirus argus (spiny lobster) ecology.

 2014 – Caleb Longenecker & Aaron Stiffney

 2013 – Barrett Donna & Avery Bischoff